zaphosting/docs/docs/redm-installresources.md

 Finally, you can restart your server.
 The installed resource should now be loaded next time your server has fully started.

-You have successfully installed a resource into your RedM gameserver!
+You have successfully installed a resource into your RedM game server!